karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 I personally don't use this bot because **1.** the aforementioned security issues and **2.** I think I [already](https://github.com/karenying) look like I code 😉

 Anyway, congrats!
-You are now officially on your way to becoming **the guy she told you not to worry about**.
+You are now officially on your way to becoming **the guy she tells you not to worry about**.

 _Thanks for reading.
 Happy hacking!_